 These adidas hiking shoes may lean towards a classic sneaker look, but I love the low-key styling and branding.
 These minimalist shoes are a great pick if you plan on doing a lot of water hikes; the fabric is quick-dry and there’s a built-in drainage system.
 Plus, the Outdoor Terrex CC Voyager Sleek Parley shoes feature adidas’ Stealth rubber outsole for good grip for whatever you come across on the trails.
 These shoes retail at $99.95.

 ➳ Shop Now: adidas Outdoor Terrex CC Voyager Sleek Parley

 ECCO Aspina Toggle Hiking Sneaker

 I love my ECCO hiking boots, but they take up half my suitcase and I don’t exactly want to be wearing them everywhere.
-The Aspina Toggle Hiking Sneakers are light and comfortable, so they’ll easily take you from the plane to pretty much any adventure you have planned on your trip.
+ECCO’s answer to the minimalist hiking shoe is the Aspina Toggle Hiking Sneakers.
+They’re light and comfortable, so they’ll easily take you from the plane to pretty much any adventure you have planned on your trip.

 ➳ Shop Now: ECCO Aspina Toggle Hiking Sneaker

 Teva Arrowood 2 WP

 If you already love Teva sandals but need something to handle more rugged terrain, then check out the Arrowood 2 WP hiking shoes.
 These chic and simple sneakers have waterproof uppers so you can take them puddle jumping down city streets or through a walk in the rain without your feet getting wet.
 These Tevas retail at $130.